A humanity under attack

 The British press, their hacks and minions, are doing their level best to defame and demean Scotland by outrageous accusation and scurrilous association.
 Quite frankly, if I list the defamation published this week alone I’d feel tarnished.

 Denigrating and ridiculing Scottish politics and the independence movement is nothing new.
 For some it’s a life’s hobby.
-Lying and exaggerating – an exaggeration is a lie – is part and parcel of today’s press, working for the status quo to manufacture consent.
+Lying and exaggerating – an exaggeration is a lie – is part and parcel of today’s press, working for the status quo to manufacture consent, backed by some of the wealthiest people in the land … who live abroad to avoid tax.

 I have a story to tell

 Many years ago my cousin worked for the Scottish Daily Mail when it was based in Scotland’s capital.
-Back in the day when it was a real newspaper it was a good training ground for apprentice journalists before it became what it is today, a closed mind peddling stereotypes, hatred, and chasing vacuous celebrities.
+Back in the day when it was a real newspaper it was a good training ground for apprentice journalists before it became what it is today, proto-fascist, racist, peddling stereotypes, hatred, and chasing vacuous celebrities.

 My cousin went on to be a respected correspondent for the Times and Reuters.